SymfonyCasts/vue/sfcasts/ep1/debounce.md

 Now, if we type really fast, the second time `onInput()` is called, it will *clear* the timeout, and then, below, start a *new* one.

 Let's try it!
 I'll refresh to be sure then... type super fast.
 Yes!
-Just one AJAX call down here to the categories API.
+Just one Ajax call down here to the categories API.
 That's *beautiful*!

 ## Non-Reactive Stuff on Data?